-One day I’ve got ARM LPC2148 chip in my hands.
+One day I’ve got an ARM LPC2148 chip in my hands.
 The Philips LPC2148 is an ARM7TDMI-S based high-performance 32-bit RISC Microcontroller with Thumb extensions 512KB on-chip Flash ROM with In-System Programming (ISP) and In-Application Programming (IAP), 32KB RAM, Vectored Interrupt Controller, Two 10bit ADCs with 14 channels, USB 2.0 Full Speed Device Controller, Two UARTs, one with full modem interface.

-I decided to test its power, so I needed development board, which could I use for my experiments.
-Because I wanted to have more universal board, so I faced few problems â€“ PCB tracing.
-My purpose was to make this PCB at home, so I didn’t want to waste time while tracing big board with many tracks.
-There were two ways of making it: make one big board with complicated tracing of PCB tracks, or split it in two parts.
-I’ve chosen second one.
-In a first stage I made ARM-mini board where I placed the ARM chip and two resonant clock sources: one for core and another for RTC (Real Time Clock).
-By doing this I only needed one sided PCB.
-Also I could reduce the number of pins from 64 to 51.
-Of course I sacrificed VDDA ad GNDA pins by connecting them to digital pat voltage source.
+I decided to test its power, so I needed a development board to use for my experiments.
+Because I wanted to have a universal board, so I faced a few problems – PCB tracing.
+My purpose was to make this PCB at home, so I didn’t want to waste time tracing a big board with many tracks.
+There were two ways of making it: make one big board with the complicated tracing of PCB tracks, or split it into two parts.
+I’ve chosen the second one.
+In the first stage, I made an ARM-mini board where I placed the ARM chip and two resonant clock sources: one for core and another for RTC (Real Time Clock).
+By doing this, I only needed a one-sided PCB.
+Also, I could reduce the number of pins from 64 to 51.
+Of course, I sacrificed VDDA ad GNDA pins by connecting them to a digital pat voltage source.

-Schematic and PCB is done by using Eagle software.
+Schematic and PCB are done by using Eagle software.
 It can be downloaded from https://www.cadsoft.de/.
-You can use it freely as it is board size limited – 8Ã—10 cm, and make two layer PCBâ€˜s.
-Also this tool is available for Windows, Linux or Mac operation systems. .If you want make bigger boards, you should purchase it as this is really good software for intermediate projects.
+You can use it freely as it is board size limited to 8-10 cm, and make two-layer PCB’s.
+Also, this tool is available for Windows, Linux, or Mac operation systems. .If you want to make bigger boards, you should purchase them as this is excellent software for intermediate projects.

-PCB doesn’t look very good; I think because I used new UV light expose box, so exposure time, o maybe there wasn’t enough of development of photo resist.
-But as all tracks are OK I decided to leave it as it is.
+PCB doesn’t look very good; I think because I used a new UV light expose box, so exposure time, o maybe there wasn’t enough of photo resist development.
+But as all tracks are OK, I decided to leave it as it is.

-Completed and soldered mini board.
-Soldering wasnâ€™t as hard as it seemed so.
-I used iron, solder and plenty of flux.
-Results you can see bellow.
+Completed and soldered mini-board.
+Soldering wasn’t as hard as it seemed so.
+I used iron, solder, and plenty of flux.
+Results you can see below.

 I used this ARMmini board for LPC2148 development board manufacturing.

-Thats it for now.
+That’s it for now.

 Download PCB files here: ARM Mini Eagle files